microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.7.2 Query Extensions for Variable Typed Columns

-Expressions involving variable typed columns whose type is not compatible with the expression result in the unchanged value of the column.
-So if the value of a variable typed column Age is “unknown”, then Age+5 results in “unknown”.
-Boolean expressions comparing instances of variable typed columns whose type is not compatible evaluate to false, so Age&gt;5, Age&lt;5, and Age=5 all evaluate to false for Age with a value of “unknown”.
+Variable typed columns used in expressions should first be cast to an appropriate operand type.
+The [SAFECONVERT](#336-safeconvert) function clause can be used to safely cast the variable typed column to the expected type, or null if the column cannot be cast to the expected type.

 ### 3.7.3 Response Extensions for Variable Typed Columns

+As data is read for a row the IRD is updated to reflect the actual type information for the current row.
+Fields whose `DATA_TYPE` and `SQL_DATA_TYPE` descriptor records are `SQL_VARIANT_TYPE` are updated to reflect the actual type of the data to be read.

-Upon fetching a row containing a column defined as `SQL_VARIANT_TYPE`, or if a column is retrieved that does not match the data type of the current IRD, the driver updates the IRD with the actual type of the column in the current row, sets the status of any unretrieved columns to `SQL_DATA_UNAVAILABLE`, and returns the new result code `SQL_METADATA_CHANGED`.
+Depending on the value of [SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR](#3731-sql_attr_type_exception_behavior), if the descriptor is changed for a column the driver may set the status of any unretrieved columns to `SQL_DATA_UNAVAILABLE` and return `SQL_METADATA_CHANGED`.

+The application can set fields in the ARD/IRD directly or through SQLBindCol, but only for the current parameter.
+Any changes to the descriptor record persistent for future uses of that descriptor.

-Upon receiving `SQL_METADATA_CHANGED`, the application can call SQLNextColumn to determine the index of the column has changed, can get the current type for the changed column, and can either bind the column using an appropriate type, or call SQLGetData or SQLGetHandle as appropriate for the type of the column.
+Upon receiving `SQL_METADATA_CHANGED`, the application can call SQLNextColumn to determine the index of the column that has changed, get the current information for that column, and either adjust bindings as necessary or call SQLGetData or SQLGetHandle, as appropriate for the type of the column.

-The application then calls SQLNextColumn to continue fetching values, including the changed column if it has been appropriately bound.
+The application then calls SQLNextColumn to continue fetching values.
+If SQLGetData has not been called for the column then any binding is applied, otherwise the column is skipped and processing continues for any remaining columns in the row.

 Clients can bind parameters using `SQL_VARIANT_TYPE`.
-Parameters that are bound with a type of `SQL_VARIANT_TYPE` are treated as data-at-exec parameters.
-When executing a statement that contains parameters whose type is `SQL_VARIANT_TYPE`, the driver returns `SQL_NEED_DATA`.
-The application calls SQLParamData to find out which column the driver is requesting, and then calls SQLPutData for that parameter.
+Parameters that are bound with a type of `SQL_VARIANT_TYPE` MUST be bound as data-at-exec parameters.
+When executing a statement that contains data-at-exec parameters, the driver returns `SQL_NEED_DATA`.
+The application calls SQLParamData to find out which column the driver is requesting, makes sure the IPD reflects the actual data type for that parameter instance, and then calls SQLPutData for that parameter.

 #### 3.7.3.1 `SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`

-The new SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR is a SQL_USMALLINT value that allows the client to control how type exceptions occur when retrieving values.
+`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR` is a `SQL_USMALLINT` value that allows the client to control how type exceptions occur when retrieving bound values.
+It does not affect SQLGetData.

-* **SQL\_TE\_ERROR** – (Default) Return an error if the type of the data value is incompatible with the bound type.
+* **SQL\_TE\_ERROR** – (Default) Return an error if the data value is incompatible with the bound type.
-* **SQL\_TE\_CONTINUE** – Set the `str_type_or_ind_ptr` value to `SQL_TYPE_EXCEPTION` and continue, or error if `str_type_or_ind_ptr` is a null pointer.
+* **SQL\_TE\_CONTINUE** – Set the `str_type_or_ind_ptr` value to `SQL_TYPE_EXCEPTION` if the data value is incompatible with the bound type and continue, or error if `str_type_or_ind_ptr` is a null pointer.
+* **SQL\_TE\_REPORT\_EXCEPTION** – Return `SQL_METADATA_CHANGED` if the data value is incompatible with the bound type and allow the application to rebind the column or retrieve the column using SQLGetData or SQLGetNestedHandle, as appropriate.
-* **SQL\_TE\_REPORT** – Return `SQL_METADATA_CHANGED` and allow the application to rebind the column or retrieve the column using SQLGetData or SQLGetNestedHandle, as appropriate.
+* **SQL\_TE\_REPORT\_ALL** – Return `SQL_METADATA_CHANGED` if the data value does not match the IRD (for rows) or IPD (for output parameters) and allow the application to rebind the column or retrieve the column using SQLGetData or SQLGetNestedHandle, as appropriate.

 ### 3.7.4 Write Extensions for Variable Typed Columns

 Applications can use the CONVERT scalar function to specify a SQL_TYPE to be used when setting the value for a variable-typed column in an INSERT or UPDATE statement.
 In the absence of a CONVERT, the driver will store the value in an appropriate type given the value specified in the INSERT or UPDATE statement for the variable-typed column.

-Applications can pass variable-typed parameters at execute time by setting the ParameterType in SQLBindParameter, or `SQL_DESC_PARAMETER_TYPE` in the descriptor, to `SQL_VARIANT_TYPE`, and `StrLen_or_IndPtr` to indicate `SQL_DATA_AT_EXEC`.
-After calling SQLExecute or SQLExecDirect, the driver will return `SQL_NEED_DATA` for any data-at-exec parameters.
+Applications can pass variable-typed parameters at execute time by setting the ParameterType in SQLBindParameter, or `SQL_DESC_TYPE` in the IPD, to `SQL_VARIANT_TYPE`, and `StrLen_or_IndPtr` to indicate `SQL_DATA_AT_EXEC`.

+After calling SQLExecute or SQLExecDirect, the driver returns `SQL_NEED_DATA` for any data-at-exec parameters.
 The application calls SQLParamData to discover which parameter the driver is ready to process.

+For output data-at-exec parameters, the application fills in the APD to bind the output parameter using an appropriate type based on the IPD, or calls SQLGetData or SQLGetNestedHandle as appropriate.

-For variable-typed columns, the application binds the parameter using the appropriate type (and optionally `SQL_DESC_TYPE_NAME`) for the current row and calls SQLParamData, or sets the `SQL_DESC_PARAMETER_TYPE` (and optionally `SQL_DESC_TYPE_NAME`) to the type of the parameter in the current row and calls SQLPutData or SQLGetNestedHandle, as appropriate, to send the information for the current parameter.
+For input data-at-exec parameters, the application fills in the IPD to specify the type of the parameter (including the SQL_DESC_TYPE_NAME for UDTs) and either fills out the APD to bind the parameter, or calls SQLPutData or SQLGetNestedHandle, as appropriate, to send the information for the current parameter.

+The application can set fields in the APD/IPD directly or through SQLBindParameter, but only for the current parameter and they must not change the input/output type of the parameter.
+Any changes to the descriptor record persistent for future uses of that descriptor.

+The application calls SQLParamData to continue processing any remaining parameters, using the information in the IPD but ignoring any bound value if SQPutData or SQLGetNestedHandle has been called for this parameter.

 ### 3.7.5 Data Definition Extensions for Variable Typed Columns